darkrenaissance/darkfi/doc/src/testnet/token.md

 Now that you have your wallet set up, you will need some native `DRK` tokens in order to be able to perform transactions, since that token is used to pay the transaction fees.
-You can obtain `DRK` either by successfully mining a block that gets finalized or by asking for some by the community on `darkirc` and/or your comrades.
+You can obtain `DRK` either by successfully mining a block that gets confirmed or by asking for some by the community on `darkirc` and/or your comrades.
 Don't forget to tell them to add the `--half-split` flag when they create the transfer transaction, so you get more than one coins to play with.

 After you request some `DRK` and the other party submitted a transaction to the network, it should be in the consensus' mempool, waiting for inclusion in the next block(s).
-Depending on the network, finalization of the blocks could take some time.
+Depending on the network, confirmation of the blocks could take some time.
 You'll have to wait for this to happen.
 If your `drk subscribe` is running, then after some time your new balance should be in your wallet.